showmewebcam/showmewebcam/README.md

 ## What works and what doesn't

 - The camera is known to work on Linux, Windows 10 and Mac OS
-- The camera is known to work with Zoom, Teams, Jitsi, Firefox and Chrome
+- The camera is known to work with Zoom, Teams, Skype, Jitsi, Firefox and Chrome
 - Here's a compatibility matrix as far as we could test.
 Let us know if you had the chance to test other variants:

 | Raspberry Pi \ Camera version  | v1 5MP  | v2 8MP  | High Quality 12MP |